AeroVerse: UAV-Agent Benchmark Suite for Simulating, Pre-training, Finetuning, and Evaluating Aerospace Embodied World Models: Results

 \textbf{Results on SkyAgent-Reason3k}.
 For evaluating, we utilize LLM-JUDGE-REASON to assess human preferences.
-Three models emerge as prominent in this context, i.e., two open-source models, llama-adapter-v2-7B \cite{Gao2023LLaMAAdapterVP} and qwen-lv-7b \cite{Bai2023QwenVLAV}, along with one closed-source model, gpt-4o.
-A horizontal comparison among the gpt-4 series reveals that gpt-4o demonstrates superior capabilities in first-person spatial reasoning and question-answering tasks.
+Three models emerge as prominent in this context, i.e., two open-source models, llama-adapter-v2-7B \cite{Gao2023LLaMAAdapterVP} and qwen-lv-7b \cite{Bai2023QwenVLAV}, along with one closed-source model, GPT-4o.
+A horizontal comparison among the GPT-4 series reveals that GPT-4o demonstrates superior capabilities in first-person spatial reasoning and question-answering tasks.
+SkyAgent achieves BLEU/SPICE scores of 0.4598/0.3846 in the Shanghai scenario, significantly outperforming the baseline model.
+After introducing aerospace embodied multitask curriculum learning, the REA score improves further, demonstrating that progressive learning enhances the model's understanding of complex spatial relationships.
+In the residence scenario, the curriculum learning variant (i.e., SkyAgentX) achieves a BLEU score of 0.4399, a 23\% increase over the original version (i.e., SkyAgent), highlighting its adaptability to local environmental characteristics.
+This quantitative superiority is strongly corroborated by our human evaluation (Table \ref{human_eval_summary}), where SkyAgentX achieves a score of 0.88 in Shanghai, decisively outperforming all baseline models, including GPT-4o (0.40), proving a significant human preference for our model's reasoning abilities.

 \textbf{Results on SkyAgent-Nav3k}.
-Similar to the evaluation metric with SkyAgent-Reason3k, we employ LLM-JUDGE-NAV to assess human preferences.
-In this task, gpt-4o demonstrate particularly strong performance, ranking at the top across most urban scenarios and evaluation metrics, including vocabulary level, semantic level, and human preference.
+Similarly to the evaluation metric with SkyAgent-Reason3k, we employ LLM-JUDGE-NAV to assess human preferences.
+In this task, GPT-4o demonstrates particularly strong performance, ranking at the top across most urban scenarios and evaluation metrics, including vocabulary level, semantic level, and human preference.
 In the residential area scenario, the response from llama-adapter-v2-7B \cite{Gao2023LLaMAAdapterVP} exhibit greater alignment with the correct answer at the lexical level compared to other models.
+SkyAgent achieves an NAV score of 0.4903 in the Shanghai navigation task, with its explicit reasoning capability being particularly suitable for problems involving spatial reasoning.
+Crucially, the human evaluation results in Table \ref{human_eval_summary} underscore our model's practical advantage.
+SkyAgentX scores 0.85 in Shanghai, significantly higher than GPT-4o’s 0.70.
+This suggests that the navigational instructions generated by our model are clearer, more accurate, and more useful to a human user, even when automated metrics show closer competition.